qsnake/gpaw/doc/manual.rst

 The default number of electronic bands (``nbands``) is equal to the number of atomic orbitals present in the atomic setups.
-For systems with the occupied states well separated from the unoccupied states, one could use just the number of bands need to hold the occupied states.
-For metals more bands are needed.
+For systems with the occupied states well separated from the unoccupied states, one could use just the number of bands needed to hold the occupied states.
+For metals, more bands are needed.
 Sometimes, adding more unoccupied bands will improve convergence.

 .. tip::